JGPico/node-api4-guided/README.md

 ## Instructions

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+- read the port from the environment const port = process.env.PORT

+- define a start script in package.json that uses node (not nodemon) to run the server